K7MDL2/RF-Power-Meter-V1/README.md

 *** Release V2 created July 1, 2020 ***

 New for 12/12/2020 - Updated 12/18 with Band Decoder PTT Input and Output, each with Active LO/HI settings.
 Same for output ports so any or all can follow PTT, also with Active HI/LO setting options.
 The latter is useful for routing PTT to specific amps or transverters, per band.
-No config screen controls coded for these new options yet.
+Config screen controls added for these new PTT options.
 Tested OLED and optimized layout for Combo Wattmeter and Decoder status.
 Added picture of this new screen to pictures folder.

 Added a full featured Band Decoder function with updated Desktop App Configuration page.
-Band Decoder feature is only on the Aduiino Teensy 4.1.
+Band Decoder feature is only on the Arduino Teensy 4.1.
 PSoC5 will be updated to match soon.
 Program will not fit on a Nano but does fit on the Mega2560.
 Uses about 500bytes of EEPROM.
 IO count and maybe serial port count can be a key factor depending on needs.

-Either OTRSP serial commands or a hardware band input port (with 6 pins) can work to change bands and will operate 3x 8-bit ports, A, B and C.
+Either OTRSP serial commands or a hardware band input port (with 5 pins) can work to change bands and will operate 3x 8-bit ports, A, B and C.

 By default Port A will mirror the input pins, useful for intercepting a BCD or 1-of-8 Band decoder from a radio on the input port then pass it on through Port A to a stack of transverters, or the Q5 Signal 5-Band transverter.